 But back to my concept, which is now on the wiki page.
 So, why a wiki page?
 The list of pros is long.
 But let’s start with the cons just for fun.

 “A wiki?
 No, don’t need one.
-We are a real company.”
+We’re a real company.”
 Asked whether they wanted a wiki-based intranet, one of our customers once responded to one of our Linchpin partners with similar words.
 This is actually a reasonable and appropriate question.
 Because even though Atlassian likes to sell its Confluence software under the moniker of “team collaboration software,” essentially, it is just a wiki.
 Okay, let’s say “enterprise wiki” to point out its main application in a company.
 But a wiki is still a wiki.
 And that reminds the senior company management of Wikipedia, the anarchic, decentralized lexicon run by an enormous number of nerds and thousands of individuals.
 Does that match the image you have of your company?
 No way!
 It may be true that companies exist that are organized decentrally.
 But ours is not one of them.
 To a large extent at our company, central senior management still controls the direction everything takes.
 So, we don’t need a wiki.

-That sounded totally absurd to me for a long time.
-Yet by now I know that people at a lot of companies think the same way.
+That sounded absurd to me for a long time.
+Yet by now, I know that people at a lot of companies think the same way.
 Let me explain why you should decide on a wiki if your company has central management structures.
 And I want to show you why a wiki beats Office 365 Word documents or Google Docs.
 In fact, you don’t even need Confluence for that.
 Almost any other wiki can do the trick too.

 Link to this page: https://seibert.biz/intranetbookconcepts